 The Microdose (2 mg – 5 mg THC)

-• What it feels like: A light, breezy, and highly functional mood lift.
+What it feels like: A light, breezy, and functional mood lift.

-• Who it’s for: Complete beginners and adults looking for a direct, 1-to-1 replacement for a single glass of wine or a light beer after work.
+Who it’s for: Beginners and adults looking for a mild or direct 1-to-1 replacement for a single glass of wine or a light beer after work.

 The “Sweet Spot” (10 mg – 15 mg THC)

-• What it feels like: A highly pronounced, euphoric high.
+What it feels like: A euphoric high.
 You will feel deeply physically relaxed and noticeably intoxicated, but you will still be able to hold a conversation and function.

 The Heavy Hit (20 mg – 50 mg THC)

-• Who it’s for: Strictly for experienced, daily cannabis users with a high tolerance.
-Beginners who drink this dose will likely experience anxiety and dizziness.
+Who it’s for: Strictly for experienced, daily cannabis users with a high tolerance.
+Beginners who drink this dose will likely feel overwhelmed and dizzy.

 How Fast Does It Kick In?

-Because your body processes liquids rapidly—and because nano-emulsified THC bypasses the liver—you will usually feel the first wave of a Delta-9 drink in 15 to 30 minutes.
+You will usually feel the first wave of a Delta-9 drink in 10 to 30 minutes.
 The high will peak around the 60-to-90-minute mark, and the total experience will last roughly 3 to 4 hours.

 Will I Get a Hangover?

-No. This is the primary reason the THC beverage industry is booming.
+No. This is the primary reason the THC beverage industry is booming right now.

-Delta-9 THC does none of those things.
-While taking a massive dose of THC might leave you feeling slightly groggy or “foggy” for an hour after you wake up, you will not experience the physical sickness, headaches, or “hangxiety” associated with a night of heavy drinking.
+Delta-9 THC does not have that same aftermath.
+While taking a massive dose of THC right before bed might leave you feeling slightly groggy or “foggy” after you wake up, you will not experience physical sickness.

 Frequently Asked Questions